maxux/dashboard-home/README.md

 Feel free to take piece of code from this work, it's here for you (and to backup my code).

+> The new code is inside `slaves` directory, code on the root directory is there for legacy purpose.

 # Screenshots
 ![Screenshot 1](https://i.imgur.com/ztvFgGj.png)
 ![Screenshot 2](https://i.imgur.com/jJdmmI2.png)